Psychoanalytic/dynamic Practitioners of Perth

 Open Dialogue is unique in that it is a “communal practice organized in social networks.”
 It is embedded in the larger transformation of public psychiatric sources in Finland, that were associated with a reform called “Needs-adapted Treatment” (Seikkula J, Olson M.E., 2003).
 In England, Peer-supported Open Dialogue trainings are funded by the National Health Service.

-Analytic Psychotherapist in private practice
+in private practice

 PdPP Community Programs and Dialogical Group Work

-Chairperson PdPPP:
+Chairperson PdPP

 M: 0421 691 020

-Clinical psychology registrar in private practice in Duncraig.
+Clinical psychology registrar in private practice.

-Analytic Psychotherapist in private practice.
+in private practice.

 Past Member of Board of Management and teacher at The Churchill Clinic.

-Vice-Chair PdPPP
+Vice-Chair PdPP

 M: 0418 746 887

-Analytic Psychotherapist in private practice.
+in private practice.

 PdPP Community Programs